 You’ve probably done some keyword analysis for your business.
 Your keywords are just as important for YouTube as they are for your web pages.
 Make use of keywords in your transcript (see tip #7 below) as well as in your tags and in the video description.
 SEO applies to your videos just as much as to your website.

 When you first create the video, make sure your company and your website are clearly identified in the video itself (usually at the end).
 At the very least, have your URL pasted across the screen and have your company name and logo in a prominent place.
-This will save you if someone embeds your video on another website without the links and description on YouTube.
+This will save you if someone embeds your video on another website without the links and description.

 Once you’ve done this, you should also have some live links.
 In the description section, the first thing you should have is a link to the page you would like viewers to visit.